vjammi/datastructures/src/main/java/ds/collections/readme.md

 ```

 ###  Using Comparator Interface
+Sorting using alternate order.
+Implements a method called ```compare(Key k1, Key k2) - Compares k1 and k2```.
+We are sorting based on different ordering.

 Unlike Comparable, Comparator is external to the element type we are comparing.
 It’s a separate class.
 We create multiple separate classes (that implement Comparator) to compare by different members.
 Collections class has a second sort() method and it takes Comparator.
 The sort() method invokes the compare() to sort objects.
 To compare movies by Rating, we need to do 3 things :